gregulator/oned/README.md

 ### Build and Test Instructions

-Install Bazel and upgrade gcc ( 10 or above since you need c++20) from root directory run bazel build ... for testing run bazel test ...
+Install Bazel and upgrade gcc ( 10 or above since you need c++20) From root directory run `bazel build ...`. for testing run bazel test ...